learn-academy-2022-delta/week-1-assessment-alvingithub1/interview-questions.md

 Research and define the following terms to the best of your ability.

-1. Higher Order Functions:
+1. Higher Order Functions: Functions that perform operations on other operations.
+Essentially, it is a function in a function.

-2. Jest:
+2. Jest: A JavaScript testing framework.
+Jest allows the user to create tests to ensure the codebase is correct and operable.

-3. Objects:
+3. Objects: An entity that has state and behavior.

-4. Method:
+4. Method: Property of an object that contains a function definition.
+Methods can perform action on objects.

-5. Classes:
+5. Classes: Blueprint for creating objects.
+Classes encapsulate data with code to work on that data.